eserlxl/lightXDE/README.md

 lightXDE has recently expanded to support many desktop environments and improved its installation workflow:

 ### Multi-Desktop Environment Support
-- **Automatic Detection:** The installer detects if KDE Plasma, GNOME, XFCE, LXQt, LXDE, MATE, Cinnamon, Budgie, i3, or Sway is already installed.
+- **Automatic Detection:** The installer detects if KDE Plasma, GNOME, XFCE, LXQt, LXDE, MATE, Cinnamon, Budgie, or i3 is already installed.
-- **User Choice:** If no supported DE is found, the installer prompts you to select and install one (KDE Plasma, GNOME, XFCE, LXQt, LXDE, MATE, Cinnamon, Budgie, i3, or Sway).
+- **User Choice:** If no supported DE is found, the installer prompts you to select and install one (KDE Plasma, GNOME, XFCE, LXQt, LXDE, MATE, Cinnamon, Budgie, or i3).
 - **Minimal Install:** Only the essential packages for your chosen DE are installed, including the correct polkit agent (polkit-kde-agent for Plasma, lxqt-policykit for LXQt, polkit-gnome for all others), keeping the system lightweight.
 - **Dotfiles:** The correct `.xinitrc-<de>` and `.bash_profile` are copied for your DE, ensuring seamless auto-login and session start.